piotrwitek/typesafe-actions/README.md

 [⇧ back to top](#table-of-contents)

-### - The Action-Helpers
+### Action-Helpers

 Now I wan't to show you **action-helpers** and explain why they are useful.
-We're going to implement a side-effect responsible for showing a success toast when the user adds a new todo.
+We're going to implement a side-effect responsible for showing a success toast when user adds a new todo.

-#### with action-creators
+#### Using action-creators instances instead of type-constants

-Instead of **type-constants** we can use **action-creators** to match actions we are interested it.
-There is a `isActionOf` helper that will accept **action-creator** parameter and it'll match all actions that was created with this creator.
+Instead of **type-constants** we can use **action-creators** instance to match specific actions in reducers and epics cases.
+It works by adding a static property on **action-creator** instance which contains the `type` string.

+We have an `isActionOf` helper which accept **action-creator** as parameter and it'll match all actions with corresponding type.

 Important thing is that this helper is acting as a **type-guard** so it'll narrow **tagged union type** (`RootAction`) to a specific action type that we want.